Copyright © 2022 Construction Industry Workforce Initiative | All Rights Reserved

-Civic Engagement Component: Participating in community, civic and related industry meetings.
-Recent milestones include:
+Civic Engagement Component: Participating in community, civic and related industry meetings and site tours.
+Recent milestones include.

 CIWI is a fiscally sponsored project of Community Initiatives (a 501c(3)) and a privately funded initiative targeted to young urban adults (18 to 21 years old and enrolled in a two- to four-year college) from lower-income households, many that are first generation Bay Area college students.
 The program is committed to providing career development opportunities for students with an interest in Construction, Real Estate Development, Architecture and Engineering, Civic Engagement and Urban Design.